Fort Drum: Renamed Fort Drum and after

 In 1974, a permanent garrison was assigned and Camp Drum was renamed Fort Drum.
 In April 1980, B Company, 76th Engineer Battalion (Combat Heavy) was reassigned from Fort Meade, Maryland.
 Three years later the rest of the battalion was transferred here, with the exception of D Company.

-On September 11, 1984, the announcement was made that Fort Drum would be the new home of the 10th Light Infantry Division.
-Its mission is to be manned and trained to deploy rapidly by air, sea, and land anywhere in the world, prepared to fight upon arrival and win.
-The first of the division's troops arrived at Fort Drum on December 3, 1984, and the unit was officially activated on February 13, 1985.
+On 11 September 1984, the announcement was made that Fort Drum would be the new home of the 10th Light Infantry Division.
+Its mission is to be operationally ready and trained to deploy rapidly by air, sea, and land anywhere in the world, prepared to fight upon arrival and win.
+The first of the division's troops arrived at Fort Drum on 3 December 1984, and the unit was officially activated on 13 February 1985.
 The name was changed to the 10th Mountain Division (Light Infantry) at that time.
 The division reached full strength in 1989.

 Between 1986 and 1992, 130 new buildings, 35 mi of roads, and 4,272 sets of family quarters were built at a cost of $1.3 billion.

-On June 4, 1985, the identity of a roundout brigade was announced that would be composed of Army National Guard battalions.
+On 4 June 1985, the identity of a roundout brigade was announced that would be composed of Army National Guard battalions.
 Units from the New York Army National Guard from central and northern New York under the 27th Infantry Brigade made the roundout brigade.

-On June 28, 1985, the 76th Engineer Battalion was inactivated.
+On 28 June 1985, the 76th Engineer Battalion was inactivated.

 In 2013 Fort Drum was being considered for the location of a proposed Eastern United States missile defense site.

 In 2014, a 60-megawatt biofuel power plant was established to provide energy for the base, part of the U.S. military's push for renewable energy and self-sufficiency.

-In 2015, Diana M. Holland was promoted to become the first woman general at Fort Drum, and the first woman to serve as a deputy commanding general in one of the Army's light infantry divisions (specifically, the 10th Mountain Division.)
+In 2015, Diana M. Holland was promoted to become the first woman general at Fort Drum, and the first woman to serve as a deputy commanding general in one of the Army's light infantry divisions (specifically, the 10th Mountain Division).